 Initial symptoms of DKA may be elevated blood sugars, but then can progress to include a stomach ache, nausea, and vomiting.
 It is important to consider that people may mistake the symptoms of DKA for the stomach flu or food poisoning and let it progress too far that the only remedy would be a trip to the emergency room.
 With diabetes, it is crucial that if blood sugars are above 250 mg/dL for more than 4 hours without coming down using insulin and vomiting is present, it may be necessary to go to your local hospital emergency room.

 Other symptoms of diabetic ketoacidosis include:

-If you feel any of these symptoms, you should check your blood glucose level.
-If your blood glucose is too high (250 mg/dL or higher), you may be suffering from DKA.
+If any of these symptoms are present, you should check your blood glucose level.
+If your blood glucose is greater than 250 mg/dL for a prolonged period of time and you are not feeling well, you may be at risk for DKA.

 Diabetic Ketoacidosis Diagnosis

 In order to confirm if ketoacidosis is present, the next step is to test for ketones.
 It is recommended that those with type 1 diabetes should always have ketone strips handy.
 There are two types of ketone strips: urine and blood ketones test strips.
 Urine ketones tests strips are available over-the-counter and less expensive than blood ketone test strips.
 However, urine ketone strips will be giving you urine ketone test results that may be several hours old.
 Blood ketone test strips are reading the ketones in your blood and are the most up-to-date reading.
 If blood ketone test strips are covered on your insurance, you will need a prescription from your prescribing healthcare provider to obtain a meter and the strips.
 If using urine ketone strips, be sure to read the expiration date.
 Once the bottle is opened, the strips will only be able to be used for 6 months.